Student associations

 3. Financing your project

-4. Organizing and managing an association
+4. Organize and manage an association

-• Tools for managing your association
+Tools for managing your association:

 UM student associations